Koa Switzerland Gmbh: Koa, an Ingredient From “Food Waste” Resources

 What are the results (impact)?

-The innovative approach of this business idea not only allows sustainable production by developing a new product from food waste.
+The innovative approach of this business idea not only enables sustainable production by developing a new product from food waste.
 It also enables small farmers in Ghana to increase their income by 30% and creates new, valuable jobs in the middle of the West African rainforest.

 What is Koa’s vision?

-The vision of Koa is to use the valuable resources of our planet in the best possible way and to offer better living conditions to everyone who lives on it.
-At the same time, Koa aims to become the most credible company by transforming natural, plant-based resources from rural Africa into a source of pleasure for the global society, providing jobs and increased income for small farmers in Ghana.
+Koa ‘s vision is to make the best possible use of our planet’s valuable resources and provide better living conditions for everyone who lives on it.
+At the same time, Koa aims to become the most credible company by transforming natural, plant-based resources from rural Africa into a treat for global society, creating jobs and increasing incomes for smallholder farmers in Ghana.

-Can Koa’s solution be multiplied and scaled?
+Can the solution of Koa be multiplied and scaled?